RemkoDuursma/plantecophys/README.md

 **Leaf gas exchange**

 * `Photosyn` is an implementation of a coupled leaf gas exchange model, including the Farquhar-Berry-von Caemmerer model of photosynthesis, and Ball-Berry-type stomatal conductance models.
+Accounts for leaf temperature effects on many processes.
+* `PhotosynEB` is the same, but also calculates the leaf temperature (Tleaf) by solving the leaf energy balance (and takes air temperature as input).
+Extra inputs are wind speed, leaf width, and some others.
 * `Aci` calculates the dependence of photosynthesis (A) on the intercellular CO2 concentration (Ci), with the Farquhar model.
 * `fitaci` and `fitacis` fit the Farquhar model of photosynthesis to observations of A and Ci as measured with a Licor 6400 or similar instrument.
 * `FARAO` is an implementation of the stomatal optimization model as suggested by Cowan and Farquhar (1977).
 It is a full numerical solution to the model, and uses the FARquhar model for photosynthesis.

 **Unit conversion**

-* `RHtoVPD` converts from relative humidity to VPD.
-There are others as well (see `?RHtoVPD`).

-**visualization**
+* The functions `RHtoVPD`, `VPDtoRH`, and `DewtoVPD`convert between relative humidity, vapour pressure deficit (VPD) and the dewpoint.

+**Visualization**

 * `gamplot` is a simple wrapper to produce smoothed regressions with confidence intervals, using generalized additive model fits.
 This is a useful function to visualize many types of quantitative relationships for which no model can be easily specified.
+* `adderrorbars` is yet another function to add simple error bars to a plot.

 ### Installation